nix-community/robotnix/docs/src/development.md

 ## Emulator
 Robotnix can also build a script which will start the Android emulator using an attached robotnix-built system image.
-This can be accomplished with the `emulator` Nix output To build and run an emulator with an attached vanilla system image, use (for example):
+This can be accomplished with the `emulator` Nix output.
+To build and run an emulator with an attached vanilla system image, use (for example):
 ```console
 $ nix-build ./default.nix --arg configuration '{device="x86_64"; flavor="vanilla";}' -A emulator